rosell-dk/webp-express/README.md

 I am btw considering making an option to have the plugin redirect to the webp instead of serving immediately.
 That would remove the apparent mismatch between file extension and content type header.
 However, the cost of doing that will be an extra request for each image, which means extra time and worse performance.
 I believe you'd be ill advised to use that option, so I guess I will not implement it.
 But perhaps you have good reasons to use it?
 If you do, please let me know!

 ### I am on NGINX / OpenResty
-It is possible to make WebP Express work on NGINX, but it requieres manually inserting redirection rules in the NGINX configuration file (nginx.conf).
+It is possible to make WebP Express work on NGINX, but it requieres manually inserting redirection rules in the NGINX configuration file (nginx.conf or the configuration file for the site, found in `/etc/nginx/sites-available`).
 For standard wordpress installations, the following rules should work:

-*Note that the rules stated here previously had a bug*: It had ” rather than ".
-The slightly slanted quotation mark does not work.
-Also, it used $request_uri, which contains the querystring, which resulted in errors when querystrings were supplied (ie ?debug)

-For 0.8.0:
 ```
 if ($http_accept ~* "webp"){
   rewrite ^/(.*).(jpe?g|png)$ /wp-content/plugins/webp-express/wod/webp-on-demand.php?xsource=x$request_filename&wp-content=wp-content break;